bravegrumpy/merther/src/misunderstood/chapters/02_Hungry.md

 &ldquo;N–no… Not really,&rdquo; The servant stammered, trying to remove herself from the situation.
 Arthur noticed that her refusal was earnest and quiet.
 Despite communicating discomfort, it was clear that she would obey regardless of the ask.
 This reassured Arthur that she could not possibly refuse the chance at being intimate with a king.

 The servant woman&rsquo;s ultimate compliance with the sensual requests, paired with explicit words of distaste softened Arthur.
 Part of the fun was the chase.
-He knew he was the most powerful man in Camelot. *There is no chance she does not want this,* Arthur thought to himself after hearing the her displeasure. *Refusal is the best way to ensure you will get what you want,* Arthur chided himself, happy that he was not thinking about Merlin for once.
+He knew he was the most powerful man in Camelot. *There is no chance she does not want this,* Arthur thought to himself after hearing her displeasure. *Refusal is the best way to ensure you will get what you want,* Arthur chided himself, happy that he was not thinking about Merlin for once.

 The serving girl was now leaning away from Arthur, precariously leaning against the table.
 One hand was gripping the bottom of the table.
 Her other hand felt and noticed that the table was mostly empty, so she pushed the plate of food over to an otherwise unused part of the table.
 Arthur raked his eyes down her smooth jawline, and letting his eyes rest just above her bosom.